 On the other hand, Bollywood highly relies upon the star power.
-The filmmakers have less faith in themselves and put a lot of faith in a Salman Khan or Shah Rukh Khan rather than focusing on the suitable cast.
+The filmmakers have less faith in themselves and put a lot of faith in Salman Khan or Shah Rukh Khan rather than focusing on a suitable cast.

 Feel free to share your opinions about it in the comments section below.